-One hour lecture per week.
+18 hours lecture per term.
 This course is an introduction to fundamental and technical analysis as it relates to common stock.
 Topics to be discussed include total return concept, return-risk characteristics, rights of stockholders, advantages and disadvantages of stock ownership, and basic valuation methods.
 An introduction to technical analysis with emphasis on chart patterns and technical indicators is also covered.
+(Degree Credit)

-BUS 023 F Fixed Income Securities (1) Pass/No Pass only
+BUS 023 F Fixed Income Securities

-One hour lecture per week.
+18 hours lecture per term.
 This course covers the different types of fixed-income securities and their characteristic features, the rights of security holders, and basic valuation approaches.
 (Degree Credit)

-BUS 024 F Stock Options (1)
+BUS 024 F Stock Options

-Advisory: BUS 021 F
+Advisory: BUS 021 F with a grade of "C" or better.

-One hour lecture per week.
+18 hours lecture per term.
 This course provides an introduction to put and call options.
-Topics to be discussed include the options market, mechanics of investing in options, basic options strategies, and returnrisk characteristics.
+Topics to be discussed include the options market, mechanics of investing in options, basic options strategies, and return-risk characteristics.
 (Degree Credit)

-BUS 025 F Investment and Retirement Plans (1)
+BUS 025 F Investment and Retirement Plans

-One hour lecture per week.
+18 hours lecture per term.
 This course provides the fundamental concepts of mutual fund investing.
 The different types of investment companies, unique features, and advantages and disadvantages are covered.
 An overview of tax-deferred retirement plans is presented.
 Focus will be on managing self-directed IRA's and Keogh Plans.
 (Degree Credit)